griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 ### TO ADD
 - bedops is used for converting gtf to bed file as input to picard collectRNAmetrics command
+- install R package for plotting:
+  sudo R
+  install.package("hexbin")
+  67
+- add filter vep path to PATH
+-